KonsomeJona/UnityCloudVision/README.md

 ## Requirements

-A 'Browser key' of Google Cloud Vision API is required.
+A 'Server API key' or a 'Brower API key (with no referrer)' of Google Cloud Vision API is required.
 See the instructions: [Getting Started](https://cloud.google.com/vision/docs/getting-started)

 ## License